depthbomb/CarePackage/README.md

 ﻿_CarePackage_ is a desktop application for Windows 10/11 heavily inspired by [Ninite](https://ninite.com/) that makes it quick and easy to download and install all of your favorite programs at once.
 CarePackage's intended use case is to be used on a new installation of Windows, but of course you can use it however you'd like!

-CarePackage is built with Windows Forms on .NET 9.0.

 What CarePackage **DOES**:
 - Downloads the __latest__ versions of the programs you select
 - Installs each program, one after another, or presents the files if the downloaded programs are compressed archives